maximklassen/select-search/README.md

 ## Using

-Syntax is similar to `select` element syntax.
+Syntax of `select-search` is similar to `select` element syntax.
 Instead of the `option` element, the element `s-option` is used, e.g.

 ```html
 <select-search name="test" placeholder="input to search" required>